AdroitAnandAI/Scalable-ML-with-Spark/README.md

 # Scalable-ML-with-Spark
-Scalable Machine Learning using Spark MLlib on Standalone Cluster, AWS EMR with Docker &amp; Nvidia RAPIDS Accelerator
+_Scalable Machine Learning using Spark MLlib on Standalone Cluster, AWS EMR with Docker &amp; Nvidia RAPIDS Accelerator_

+How to use?